 We recently took a look at McKinsey’s brand new report on how social tools are transforming business, and we’re excited with the direction that things are going.
 Here are our top 10 insights, but to read the complete version of the report, check it out here.

 1. Social technology is being intertwined into a wide variety of functional areas within a business to drive big results (especially with PR, Marketing, Sales, and R&D).

-2. Over the next three years, investment in social tools in enterprise will increase – with a surge on mobile-focused technology.
+2. Over the next three years, investment in social tools in the enterprise will increase—with an increase in mobile-focused technology.

 3. Today’s executives believe that new social technologies will create big changes in structural and management processes.